 Suppose you had an identical twin who was exactly like you in absolutely every way, including personality.
 Your twin is exactly like you, but is not you.
 The philosophical way of putting this is to say that you and your twin has the same personality, but have a different personal identity.

-Folklore and science fiction are stuffed with examples of
+Folklore and science fiction are stuffed with examples of beings taking

 the form of other beings, and beings transformed into different forms.